Cystatin C: Role in medicine

-Kidney function
+Kidney function assessment

 Glomerular filtration rate (GFR), a marker of kidney health, is most accurately measured by injecting compounds such as inulin, radioisotopes such as ^{51}chromium-EDTA, ^{125}I-iothalamate, ^{99m}Tc-DTPA or radiocontrast agents such as iohexol, but these techniques are complicated, costly, time-consuming and have potential side-effects.

 Creatinine is the most widely used biomarker of kidney function.
 It is inaccurate at detecting mild renal impairment, and levels can vary with muscle mass but not with protein intake.
 Urea levels might change with protein intake.

 Formulas such as the Cockcroft and Gault formula and the MDRD formula (see Renal function) try to adjust for these variables.

 Cystatin C has a low molecular weight (approximately 13.3 kilodaltons), and it is removed from the bloodstream by glomerular filtration in the kidneys.
 If kidney function and glomerular filtration rate decline, the blood levels of cystatin C rise.
 Cross-sectional studies (based on a single point in time) suggest that serum levels of cystatin C are a more precise test of kidney function (as represented by the glomerular filtration rate, GFR) than serum creatinine levels.
 Longitudinal studies (following cystatin C over time) are sparse, but some show promising results.
 Although studies are somewhat divergent, most studies find that cystatin C levels are less dependent on age, gender, ethnicity, diet, and muscle mass compared to creatinine, and that cystatin C is equal or superior to the other available biomarkers in a range of different patient populations, including diabetic patients, in chronic kidney disease (CKD), and after kidney transplant.
 It has been suggested that cystatin C might predict the risk of developing CKD, thereby signaling a state of 'preclinical' kidney dysfunction.
 Additionally, the age-related rise in serum cystatin C is a powerful predictor of adverse age-related health outcomes, including all-cause mortality, death from cardiovascular disease, multimorbidity, and declining physical and cognitive function.
 The UK's National Institute for Health and Care Excellence (NICE) guideline for the assessment and management of CKD in adults concluded that using serum cystatin C to estimate GFR is more specific for important disease outcomes than use of serum creatinine, and may reduce overdiagnosis in patients with a borderline diagnosis, reducing unnecessary appointments, patient worries, and the overall burden of CKD in the population.